misahub2023/Benchmarking-Codes-of-the-WCEBleedGen-dataset/README.md

 ## Creating and defining the Models
 * model_segment.py

-This script allows the creation and compilation of three different segmentation models: UNet, SegNet, and LinkNet.
+This script allows the creation and compilation of three different segmentation models: Unet, Segnet, and Linknet.
 The script utilizes TensorFlow/Keras for building the models.
 It also provides an option to specify various hyperparameters such as input size, filters, and learning rate.

 ### Usage